ethereum/annotated-spec/merge/fork-choice.md

 ## Introduction

 This is the modification of the beacon chain fork choice for the merge.
-There is only one significant change made: the additional requirement to verify that the terminal block is valid.
+There is only one significant change made: the additional requirement to verify that the terminal PoW block is valid.

 ## Protocols

 ### `ExecutionEngine`

-*Note*: The `notify_forkchoice_updated` function is added to the `ExecutionEngine` protocol to signal the fork choice updates.

-The body of this function is implementation dependent.
-The Engine API may be used to implement it with an external execution engine.

 #### `notify_forkchoice_updated`